Integrate TinEye’s reverse image search engine to automatically search and retrieve results from the TinEye index.

 - You will also receive a unique API key which provides access to the API.

 - Purchase a pre-paid search bundle and start searching!

-Search bundles expire after one year.
+Search bundles expire after two years.
 Unused searches may not be carried forward.

 There are two ways to use the API to search TinEye: